GoogleCloudPlatform/cloud-hackathons/hacks/modernizing-monoliths/README.md

-# Modernizing Monoliths
+# Modernizing the Monolith: Containerizing and Deploying to Kubernetes

 ## Introduction

-Modernizing Monoliths is a hands-on experience helping you learn how to quickly move your applications as they exist today into containers and on to Google Kubernetes Engine (GKE).
+Modernizing the Monolith is a hands-on experience helping you learn how to quickly move your applications as they exist today into containers and on to Google Kubernetes Engine (GKE).

 ## Learning Objectives